agonzalezro/agonzalezro.github.io/_content/dev/backbone.rst

 4. Render them.

-The 3 points can be made only with this lines of code.
+The 3 points can be made only with these lines of code.
 It's really simple!
 (after know how to do it :p):

 .. code-block:: javascript